fsuri/Pequin-Artifact/RunningExperiments.md

 ### **2 - Sharding**:

-In addition to Pesto, we also evaluated CockroachDB, a popular production-grade distributed database.
+In addition to Pesto, we also evaluated CockroachDB (CRDB), a popular production-grade distributed database.
 We do not compare to Peloton and Postgres as they are not easily shardable.
 For Pesto we scale to 2 and 3 shards; for CockroachDB we scale to 5 and 9 shards (its peak).

 > **[NOTE]** We cannot shard the Peloton baselines.
 The DB is effectively a blackbox and does not have innate support for sharding.
 Postgres supports native table partitioning, but not horizontal sharding; one may work around this using the Foreign Data Wrapper (FDW) interface or the Citus extension, but we opted against it for simplicity.
 CRDB, in contrast, supports automatic sharding which is why we selected it for this experiment.
 Pesto's commit process supports sharding by design, as it integrates concurrency control and 2PC.
 Our Pesto prototype, however, does not support distributed queries (i.e. it supports only queries that are satisfied by a single shard); we thus can currently only shard TPC-C, but not Seats or Auctionmark.